+Figure 16 - Automation Test Utilities Screen

 AL Test GUI Scripts Interface

 This section defines the ArcLight Test GUI “web services” interface, including the expected parameters passed into action scripts from Apache.
 This definition provides the necessary ICD information needed for scripts as well as for HTML launched from the Test GUI Browser (encoded in the scripts).
 Unless otherwise specified, the access is a GET.